 Chemotherapy drugs are designed to target rapidly multiplying cancer cells.
 Unfortunately, this highly effective treatment can also damage healthy cells – like those found in the inner ear.
 Inner ear cells are essential for transforming sound waves into electrical signals that our brains process as sound.
 Your inner ear is also home to the vestibular system that controls your sense of balance and movement.

 When your auditory cells are compromised, you may experience hearing loss, tinnitus, or balance problems.
 These symptoms can be permanent or long-term.
-In some cases, prompt treatment can reverse damage.
+In some cases, prompt treatment can reverse the damage.
 In other situations, cancer treatment can leave you with long-term hearing impairment and ringing in the ears.

 Which Cancer Treatments Are The Lowest Risk For Hearing Loss?